jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 At its core, Twitter is a public, real-time, and global communication network.
 Since 2006, Twitter's evolution has been driven by both user use-patterns [ or conventions? ] and new product features and enhancements.
 If you are using Twitter data for historical research, understanding these evolutions is important for building effective queries of the Tweet archive.
 Twitter makes available two historical APIs that provide access to every publicly available Tweet: Historical PowerTrack and the Full-Archive API.
 These APIs offer *operators* that are used to identify Tweets of interest.

-Twitter users organically introducted fundamental communication patterns to the Twitter network.
+Twitter users organically introduced fundamental communication patterns to the Twitter network.
 A seminal example is the hashtag, now nearly universally used on social networks.
 Hashtags were introduced as a way to organize conversations and topics.
 On a network with hundreds of million messages a day, tools to find Tweets of interest are key, and hashtags have become a critical method.

 Retweets are another example.
 Retweeting emerged as a way of 'forwarding' content to others, started as a manual process of Tweet copy/paste prepended with a "RT @" pattern.
 This process was eventually automated via a new button, complete with new JSON metadata.
 The 'official' Retweet was born.
 Other examples include 'mentions', and sharing of media and web links.
 Each of these use-patterns resulted in new [twitter.com](https://twitter.com/) user-interface features, new supporting JSON, and thus new ways to match on Tweets.